-- 3.16 Potential effects on species and habitats are considered in EIA Report Chapters 11 Ecology and 12 Ornithology.
+- 3.16 Potential effects on species and habitats are considered in EIA Report Chapters 11 Ecology and 12 Ornithology and the corresponding updated Supplementary Information chapters.
 In terms of ornithology specifically, the EIA Report considers the impact of habitat loss, construction disturbance and displacement, operational displacement and collision mortality on red-throated diver, greylag goose, red kite, hen harrier, golden eagle, osprey, merlin, black grouse, golden plover and greenshank.
 The characterisation of the unmitigated impact upon these features was identified as highly unlikely or unlikely in the majority of cases and therefore not significant.
 Where a likely or certain impact was specified, appropriate mitigation was identified such that the residual significance and confidence level (following mitigation) was not significant.
-A summary of those limited instances, together with the relevant mitigation is as follows: - red kite whilst a certain, irreversible impact would arise from habitat loss, this would be negligible, not significant and does not require mitigation. - golden eagle whilst a temporary, low magnitude impact would arise from construction disturbance and displacement, this would be negligible / minor adverse, not significant and does not require mitigation. - black grouse whilst a certain, irreversible impact would arise from habitat loss; together with a likely impact of disturbance and displacement during construction (temporary) and operation, this would be negligible, not significant and does not require mitigation.
+A summary of those limited instances, together with the relevant mitigation is as follows: - red kite whilst a certain, irreversible impact would arise from habitat loss, this would be negligible, not significant and does not require mitigation. - golden eagle whilst a temporary, low magnitude impact would arise from construction disturbance and displacement, this would be negligible / minor adverse, not significant and does not require mitigation. - black grouse whilst a certain, irreversible impact would arise from habitat loss; together with a likely impact of disturbance and displacement during construction